Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 26,500 |

-Applicants should be aware that the pricing range provided is for the top ten mechanical engineering universities in the United Kingdom.
-The fees vary from year to year even within the university.
+Applicants should know that the pricing range provided is for the top ten mechanical engineering universities in the United Kingdom.
+The fees vary from year to year, even within the university.
 Therefore, you are suggested to visit the curriculum page on the university website to obtain an accurate sense of the fees you will be paying.
 Apart from these top colleges, you can always locate relatively cheaper programs at other UK universities.

-Master of Mechanical Engineering in UK: Admission Process and Requirements
+Master of Mechanical Engineering in the UK: Admission Process and Requirements

-If you want to apply for admission to UK universities to pursue a Masters degree in Mechanical Engineering, you must provide the following documentation.
+If you want to apply for admission to UK universities to pursue a Masters's degree in Mechanical Engineering, you must provide the following documentation.

 - English Language Proficiency Scores (IELTS, TOFEL, PTE, CAEL)

-- Standardised Test Score (SAT or ACT), if needed
+- Standardised Test Scores (SAT or ACT), if needed

 - Scores on the GRE/GMAT (If required)